cainky/kylecain.me/content/post/no-meetings/index.md

 **Tools and Resources**: Use collaborative document and knowledge sharing platforms (Notion, Jira) to foster this shift.
 There are also various tools available, like Grammarly or Hemingway App, that can assist writers in crafting clear and concise content.
 Encourage their use.

-**Create templates**: Give teammates a starting point with sample docs, create templates that other teams can use as inspiration for their own documents.
+**Create templates**: Give teammates a starting point with sample documents, creating templates that other teams can use as inspiration for their own documents.

 **Allocate 'No Meeting' Days**: Designate specific days of the week as 'no meeting' days, allowing team members to focus solely on their tasks.
 This encourages them to communicate through written channels on these days.